Ottmar Mergenthaler: 10 things to know about Linotype’s inventor

 1. A true visionary and a pioneer in communication, Ottmar Mergenthaler revolutionized the art of printing with the Linotype machine.
 Prior to his invention, no newspaper in the world had more than eight pages.

-2. Mergenthaler, hailed as a second Gutenberg in the history of printing for all the right reasons was born on May 11, 1854 in Hachtel, Württemberg Germany.
+2. Mergenthaler hailed as the second Gutenberg in the history of printing for all the right reasons was born on May 11, 1854, in Hachtel, Württemberg Germany.
 The son of a poor village school teacher who moved soon after Ottmar's birth to Ensingen, on the Enz river, Mergenthaler’s first ambition was to become a watchmaker.
 Through the world of the watch, Mergenthaler “learned precision and recognized that one has to look at the mechanism as a whole if a watch is to function” as he recalled later.

 7. The machine accelerated the printing process by allowing typesetters to easily create molds of type, that is a “line o’ type,” using typewriter keys.
 Newspapers could run more efficiently and feature more pages and literally the Linotype machine shaped the world as we know it.